Think climate change is too big of a problem to solve? Think again. Small changes in our everyday lives can make a big difference.

 Easy Things You Can Do To Help Our Climate:

-TIP: See the light.
-Use compact fluorescent light bulbs.
-These energy-efficient bulbs help fight climate change because they reduce the amount of fossil fuels that utilities burn.
-You will save 100 pounds of carbon for each incandescent bulb that you replace with a compact fluorescent, over the life of the bulb.
+- TIP: See the light.
+Use LED light bulbs.
+These energy-efficient bulbs help fight climate change because they reduce the amount of fossil fuels that utilities burn, and use only a fraction of electricity that incandescent bulbs use.

 - TIP: Eat less meat.
 Studies show that raising livestock is a significant contributor to climate change.
 By reducing the amount of meat you eat, you will be directly contributing to a healthier planet.

 - TIP: Recycle and use recycled products.
 Products made from recycled paper, glass, metal and plastic reduce carbon emissions because they use less energy to manufacture than products made from completely new materials.
 For instance, you?ll save two pounds of carbon for every 20 glass bottles that you recycle.
 Recycling paper also saves trees and lets them continue to reduce climate change naturally as they remain in the forest, where they remove carbon from the atmosphere.